Allan Leighton: Career

 chairman of Business in the Community from 2000 to 2008, and chairman of Lastminute.com from 2000 to 2004.

 Leighton was Chair of Royal Mail Holdings and Post Office Ltd from 2002 to 2009.
 Duly he was called to give evidence at the Post Office Enquiry into the Horizon Scandal in July 2024.

 In 2008 Leighton was appointed president and deputy chairman of Loblaw, the Canadian retail giant and worked alongside the Weston Family.

 Leighton received a £3.4 million payoff from his previous employers Pandora, where he was chief executive from July 2013 to August 2014.

 In February 2015, The Co-operative Group appointed Leighton as its new independent non-executive chairman, he became the first independent chairman for the business.
 Leighton was succeeded as Co-op chair by former Sodexo boss Debbie White in February 2024 after a nine year term.

 Leighton's later roles included chairman of Simba Sleep from August 2018, chairman of C&A from 2020, and chairman at BrewDog from September 2021.
 He also served as a non-executive director at Dyson, BSkyB and Scottish Power.

-In November 2024, Leighton was appointed Executive Chairman of Asda, returning to the business after 24 years.
+In November 2024, Leighton was appointed Executive Chairman of the British supermarket chain Asda, returning to the business after 24 years.